Sutured ECH is a natural invariant: (by C. H. Taubes)

-With regards to the convergence on bounded parts of the $\R$ factor in the first and second bullets of the proposition, the convergence on the whole of $\R \times (Y_{T(k)} \ssm N_T)$ can't be claimed because there will almost surely be cases where the limit is a ``broken'' instanton that looks like the gluing of widely separated instantons (with respect to the $\R$ factor).
+With regards to the convergence on bounded parts of the $\R$ factor in the first and second bullets of the proposition, the convergence on the whole of $\R \times (Y_{T(k)} \ssm N_T)$ can't be claimed because there will almost surely be cases where the limit is a ``broken trajectory'' that looks like the gluing of widely separated instantons (with respect to the parameter $s$ for the $\R$ factor).
+(The notion of a ``broken trajectory'' is discussed at length in \cite{kmbook}, see first the end of Chapter~2.1 in \cite{kmbook}, and then Chapter~16 in \cite{kmbook}.)

 \begin{proof}[Proof of Proposition \ref{prop:Tconv-51}] Suppose first that the sequence $\{\mathcal{A}_{\frd_k}\}_{k=1,2,\dots}$ is bounded by $rz$.
-Granted this bound, then Proposition \ref{prop:conv-42} can be invoked if $r$ is greater than a number that depends only on $z$ and $\cale$ to see that the sequence whose $k$th term is the $\frd_k$ version of $\sup_{s\in\R} \scm(s)$ is bounded.
-Granted this bound, then Lemmas \ref{lem:bounds-35} and \ref{lem:bounds-36} can be used to extract a subsequence $\Lambda \subset \{1,2,\dots\}$ and find a corresponding sequence of gauge transformations $\{g_k\}_{k\in\Lambda}$ and $\{\hu_k\}_{k\in\Lambda}$ that obey the conclusions asserted by the three bullets.
+Granted this bound, then (as asserted by the last bullet of Proposition \ref{prop:conv-42}) the following is a consequence: If $r$ is greater than a number that depends only on $z$ and $\cale$, then the sequence whose $k$th term is the $\frd_k$ version of $\sup_{s\in\R} \scm(s)$ is bounded.
+In addition (because of Lemma \ref{lem:bounds-33} assuming the lower bound for $r$ is greater than $z$), the conclusions of Lemmas \ref{lem:bounds-35} and \ref{lem:bounds-36} hold for each $(A_k,\psi_k)$ with $k$-independent versions of $\kappa$.
+By virtue of the bounds from these lemmas, there is a subsequence $\Lambda \subset \{1,2,\dots\}$ and a corresponding sequence of gauge transformations $\{g_k\}_{k\in\Lambda}$ and $\{\hu_k\}_{k\in\Lambda}$ that obey the assertions of the three bullets of the proposition.